 Originally from Framingham, MA, Yeager was first mentored by extraordinary artist-teachers, including Milton Academy's jazz director, bassist Bob Sinicrope, and pianists Dan Loschen and Kyle Aho.
 Subsequently, Jason studied with master musicians Fred Hersch, Danilo Perez, Ran Blake, Frank Carlberg, Jerry Bergonzi, Jerry Leake and John McNeil.
 He graduated from the Tufts University/New England Conservatory Double Degree Program summa cum laude, Phi Beta Kappa, Pi Kappa Lambda, with degrees in International Relations from Tufts and Jazz Performance from NEC.
 In 2012, Yeager joined the piano faculty at Berklee College of Music.
-Continually seeking ways to integrate his interests in social justice, international affairs, and the mobilization of art to affect positive change in the world, Yeager is now studying for the Master of Music degree at the Berklee Global Jazz Institute (BGJI), while continuing to teach in Berklee's Piano Department.
+Continually seeking ways to integrate his interests in social justice, international affairs, and the mobilization of art to affect positive change in the world, Yeager earned the Master of Music degree at the Berklee Global Jazz Institute (BGJI), while continuing to teach in Berklee's Piano Department.
 The BGJI operates under the artistic direction of Grammy-winning pianist/composer and UNESCO Artist for Peace Danilo Perez, and features award-winning artists and faculty like Joe Lovano, John Patitucci, Terri Lynne Carrington, Ben Street, and Adam Cruz.

 “An incredible composer and musician…[who] surprises you like a thunderbolt." -Ran Blake, pianist/composer and MacArthur Grant recipient